amkroft/terrepets/README.md

 terrepets
 =========

-Ruby on Rails application for TerrePets
+Ruby on Rails application for TerrePets.com

+All secret information, formulas, and images have been redacted.